Oliver Kjærgaard: FC Helsingør

 Kjærgaard returned to Denmark and trained with FC Helsingør in about a month.
 On 5 March 2020 the club confirmed, that Kjærgaard had signed a contract until the end of the season.
 Kjærgaard left Helsingør in February 2023 after a total of 84 games, 11 goals and 6 assist.

 HamKam

 On 7 February 2023 it was confirmed, that Kjærgaard had returned to Norway, signing a deal until the end of 2025 with Eliteserien club HamKam, which had Danish Jakob Michelsen as head coach.

+AC Horsens and Hvidovre IF

+On August 5, 2024 it was confirmed that Kjærgaard returned to Denmark when he joined Danish 1st Division club AC Horsens on a contract until June 2026.

+A year later, in July 2024, Kjærgaard moved to Hvidovre IF.
+Martin Retov had just become the new coach in Hvidovre, after being fired from AC Horsens, which is why Kjærgaard allegedly followed him.